-1. Anthropology Course Requirements
+Anthropology Course Requirements

-In order to be admitted to Candidacy, a student must have completed a minimum of 24 hours or a minimum of 8 courses in Anthropology.
-Regardless of the subfield in Anthropology in which the student wishes to specialize, the 24 hours must include at least one course in three of the four subfields - socio-cultural, biological anthropology, archaeology, and linguistics.
-Students in the Joint Program who are concentrating in anthropology may select any of the four subfields, though most select socio-cultural anthropology.
-An example of the requirements of the socio- cultural subfield is outlined below.
+To be admitted to Candidacy, a student must have completed a minimum of 24 hours or a minimum of 8 courses in Anthropology.
+Regardless of the subfield in Anthropology in which the student wishes to specialize, the 24 hours must include at least one (1) course in three (3) of the four (4) subfields - socio-cultural, biological anthropology, archaeology, and linguistics.
+Students in the Joint Program who are concentrating in anthropology may select any of the four (4) subfields, though most select socio-cultural anthropology.
+An example of the requirements of the socio-cultural subfield is outlined below.
 Students selecting other fields should review requirements with both their Social Work and Anthropology advisors.

-Students in socio-cultural must take AnthroCul 526 and 527 and at least one core course in two of the other three subfields of anthropology: biological anthropology, archaeology, or linguistics.
+Students in socio-cultural must take ANTHROCUL 526 and 527 and at least one (1) core course in two (2) of the other three (3) subfields of anthropology: biological anthropology, archaeology, or linguistics.
 These additional core courses are to be chosen from the list below:

-(A) BIOLOGICAL ANTHROPOLOGY:
+- (A) BIOLOGICAL ANTHROPOLOGY

-Anthropology 570 Biological Anthropology: An Overview
+- Anthropology 570: Biological Anthropology: An Overview

-(B) ARCHAEOLOGY:
+- (B) ARCHAEOLOGY

-Anthropology 581 Archaeology I Anthropology 582 Archaeology II
+- 1. Anthropology 581: Archaeology I

+- 2. Anthropology 582: Archaeology II

-(C) LINGUISTICS:
+- (C) LINGUISTIC ANTHROPOLOGY

-Anthropology 576 Introduction to Linguistic Anthropology
+- 1. Anthropology 576: Introduction to Linguistic Anthropology

 With the approval of the Department of Anthropology Executive Committee, students who have a Master's degree in Anthropology may waive or substitute for a required course.
-(See the Graduate Student Services Associate in the Department for the detailed rules on a course waiver or substitution and for the necessary forms to submit.)
+(See the Graduate Student Services Associate in the Department for the rules on a course waiver or substitution and for the forms to submit.)

-2. Statistics Requirements
+Statistics Requirements

-A one-semester statistics course (Statistics 500: Applied Statistics 1 or an equivalent course taught in one of the social science departments or the School of Social Work) is required for doctoral students in Social Work and Anthropology.
+A one-semester statistics course (Statistics 500: Applied Statistics 1 or an equivalent course taught in one (1) of the social science departments or the School of Social Work) is required for doctoral students in Social Work and Anthropology.
 The School of Social Work strongly encourages students to take an additional advanced statistics course.

-3. Areas of Specialization
+Areas of Specialization

 Students concentrating in socio-cultural or linguistic anthropology must choose either a topical specialty or a geographic area in which to specialize.
 Normally, this declaration follows the first year of graduate study.
 Topical specialties within a sub-field are flexible and are made in consultation with the student's anthropology advisor.
 Doctoral students in Social Work and Anthropology are required to submit a Second-year Review proposal, required of all Anthropology students.
-This is the first step toward formulating a preliminary exam committee within Anthropology
+This is the first step toward formulating a preliminary exam committee within Anthropology.

-4. Reviews of Student Progress
+Reviews of Student Progress

-The progress of students through the program is reviewed annually by both the Supervisory Committee of the Combined Program in Social Work and Social Science and the relevant sub-field faculty in the Department of Anthropology.
+The progress of students through the program is reviewed annually by both the Supervisory Committee of the Joint Program in Social Work and Social Science and the relevant sub-field faculty in the Department of Anthropology.
 The purpose is to ensure that all students are making appropriate progress through the program both in meeting requirements in an appropriate and timely way and in doing so at a level and quality that is likely to result in successful completion of the doctoral degree.
 Students are informed annually of the results of the review.
-In addition to the annual review, students in the Combined Program who are concentrating in anthropology must follow the procedures of their subfield in submitting a mid-program or second-year review on the schedule established by their subfield.
+In addition to the annual review, students in the Joint Program who are concentrating in anthropology must follow the procedures of their subfield in submitting a mid-program or second-year review on the schedule established by their subfield.

-5. Preliminary Examination in Anthropology
+Preliminary Examination in Anthropology